 As a real estate agent, broker, lender, appraiser, or attorney, your clients turn to you for advice and assistance during the many stages of the buying and selling process.
 As an experienced real estate professional, you know that no property is perfect — and that not every imperfection is a ‘deal-breaker’.

-Fitzwater Property Inspection adheres to the nationally–recognized National Association of Home Inspectors (NAHI) Standards of Practice and the corresponding Code of Ethics, so you can trust us to perform a thorough, professional property inspection, conducted with fairness and objectivity, which will help your clients make the best, most informed decisions possible.
+Fitzwater Property Inspection adheres to the internationally–recognized International Association of Certified Home Inspectors (InterNACHI) Standards of Practice and the corresponding Code of Ethics, so you can trust us to perform a thorough, professional property inspection, conducted with fairness and objectivity, which will help your clients make the best, most informed decisions possible.

 "His inspection followed our "what to expect" discussion to the letter!
 Afterwards, he took the time to sit with us, go over his results, and answer any questions we may have.
 We can't say enough good things about Pat and FPI!"

 Helping Your Clients Sell

 Three-fourths of all residential sales transactions include a property inspection contingency.
 And there isn’t a bank or finance company out there that won’t insist on a property inspection as part of their due-diligence process for funding a commercial purchase.
 When someone has lived or worked comfortably for many years in one location, it’s easy to grow accustomed to conditions which may appear undesirable to a potential buyer.
 Let Fitzwater Property Inspection help put the current condition of your client’s property in a more realistic light.

 In addition, a professional inspection report can be a persuasive sales tool, particularly when combined with a disclosure form confirming that the issues documented in the report have already been corrected.